jgyates/genmon/README.md

     - Switch state change
     - Critical or Warning messages from the generator
 - Web based application for viewing status of the generator
+- Limited and Full Rights login for web interface
 - SMS notifications of Generator state (via Twilio SMS API)
 - Push notifications (via pushover.net)
 - syslog logging of generator events